Violence Against Women and HIV

 Several studies have shown that women with a history of physical and/or sexual abuse are more likely to be living with HIV, especially if that abuse first started during their childhood.

-One promising tool that HIV-negative women can use to prevent HIV without their partners' cooperation is PrEP, or pre-exposure prophylaxis.
+One tool that HIV-negative women can use to prevent acquiring HIV without their partners' cooperation is PrEP, or pre-exposure prophylaxis.
 PrEP refers to taking HIV drugs before being exposed to HIV to avoid acquiring the virus.
 For more information on how PrEP works and if it might be right for you, see our fact sheet on PrEP for Women.

 Many women may be at risk of abuse or violence because they tell their partner or the person they live with about their HIV status.
 One study revealed that over one in four women living with HIV had been physically harmed since their HIV diagnosis.
 Therefore, when you choose to disclose your HIV status, it is important to do so safely (see below).
 Among women living with HIV, studies have also shown that trauma and violence are associated with lower adherence to HIV drug regimens and therefore poorer health outcomes.
 For more information on the connection between trauma and HIV among women, see our fact sheet on Trauma and HIV.